• Art Magazine

 Recessed lights for minimalist design

-Depending on the desired effect, various cover options are available: Opal covers provide pleasantly homogenous lighting, while microprismatic covers ensure maximum glare reduction.
+Depending on the desired effect, various cover options are available: Opal covers provide pleasantly homogeneous lighting, while microprismatic covers ensure maximum glare reduction.
 However, they offer less flexibility than track systems, which is crucial for frequently changing shows.

 DALI dimming and smart control

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
+Owner and Managing Director of Kunstplaza.
+Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero